getsentry/sentry-docs/src/collections/_documentation/platforms/python/sanic.md

 <!-- WIZARD -->
 The Sanic integration adds support for the [Sanic Web Framework](https://github.com/huge-success/sanic).
-A Python version of 3.6 or greater is required.
+We support all LTS versions of Sanic starting from `0.8`.
+Additionally, a Python version of 3.6 or greater is required.

 1. Install `sentry-sdk` from PyPI: